 We designed the 9,000-square-foot Trapezium as a panel-clad structure with a metal frame, mostly in the form of a basic shed—with 40-foot ceilings.
 We adjusted the ‘shed’ shape to appear to heighten at both ends of the space, which matches the arc of the flight of the trapeze artists and gives the building a more lively and subtly acrobatic look from the outside.
 In this way, the space relates to the soaring movement of the bodies within it.
 The building is heated by a wood-chip-fired boiler connected to hydronic radiant-heated floor slabs—which keeps practice mats and students warm during cold Vermont winters.

-The Trapezium is 9,000 square feet, built under a design-build contract with Trumbull-Nelson Construction of Lebanon, New Hampshire.
+The Trapezium was built under a design-build contract with Trumbull-Nelson Construction of Lebanon, New Hampshire.
 Construction cost was $1.6 million.
 The project was completed in July 2017.